 No matter what you plan to use the basement for, there are several designs you can incorporate on the floors with the help of decorative concrete.
 If you fancy a natural stone surface, you can acquire a marble floor simply by acid staining the basement floor.
 If you want something that looks like granite or terrazzo, epoxy with paint chips can replicate just that.

 You can also polish the concrete floor if you want a more utilitarian or contemporary look on the floor.
 If you are not a big fan of the gray color that concrete naturally has, then why not stain the polished floor to a more desired color?
 A water-based stain comes in various colors from earthy to pastel.
 After staining, you can further customize by engraving designs on the concrete floor.

 Get a Fast Free Quote from a local contractor you can trust!
 Contact us @ (636) 256-6733

 Basement flooring is not really something we put at the top of our list when it comes to remodeling.
 However, it deserves every bit of attention since it is a part of your property.
 We at Decorative Concrete Resurfacing can help you with that.
 Whether there is a floor issue you want to address or you simply want to finish your basement floor, we have an appropriate solution for you.
 We have over 34 years of experience in the decorative concrete industry, having been able to help more than 5000 happy and satisfied customers.
 Come and be one of them.

-Call or email us and our service manager will get back to you within 24 hours to schedule an in-home visit for a free consultation.
+Call us today or email us and our service manager will get back to you within 24 hours to schedule an in-home visit for a free estimate.
 You will get info on pricing and an accurate estimate with no hidden fees.
 Let us help give your basement a whole new look now!